inbucket/inbucket/ui/README.md

 # Inbucket User Interface

 This directory contains the source code for the Inbucket web user interface.
-It is written in [Elm] 0.18, a *delightful language for reliable webapps.*
+It is written in [Elm] 0.19, a *delightful language for reliable webapps.*

-The UI was bootstrapped with [Create Elm App].

 ## Development